-HOME funds can be utilized for new construction of single family homes and rental units, preservation of multifamily rental housing, homeowner rehabilitation, security deposit assistance, homeownership development and downpayment assistance.
-In 2018, \$1 million of HOME funds will be set-aside for development of housing in rural communities.
+HOME funds can be utilized for new construction of single family homes and rental units, preservation of multifamily rental housing, homeowner rehabilitation, security deposit assistance, homeownership development and homebuyer assistance in the form of gap financing.
+SDHDA also sets aside \$1 million of HOME funds for development of housing in rural communities with populations of 5,000 or less.
 All housing proposals will be evaluated based on the housing need, financial feasibility, and other requirements as outlined within the allocation plans.
 All housing units must comply with the rent limitations and other program requirements specific to the financing source.